bsao17/blog_Forteroch/README.md

 Please note: the site is in French !

-Sorry, for my english i'm French so i can't do better ... or maybe if ;-)
+Sorry, for my english i'm French so i can't do better ... or maybe that if ;-)

 [Accueil admin site](PUBLIC/PICTURES/adminHome.jpg)